fraunhofer-iem/spha/cli/README.md

-## SPHA-CLI Tool
+## SPHA CLI Tool

-This project contains SPHA's command line tool, a wrapper around our [core library](https://www.github.com/fraunhofer-iem/spha).
-The CLI-tool can `transform` tool results into `RawValueKpis`, `calculate` a given `KpiHierarchy` based on `RawValueKpis`, and generate a human-readable report.
+This module contains SPHA's command line tool, a wrapper around the [core library](../lib/).
+The CLI tool can `transform` tool results into `RawValueKpis`, `calculate` a given `KpiHierarchy` based on `RawValueKpis`, and generate a human-readable report.
 A tool demo using our [GitHub Action](https://www.github.com/fraunhofer-iem/spha-action) can be